Grounds for detention

 Border detention

-UNHCR is concerned that this is not sufficient to prevent arbitrary detention.
+UNHCR is also concerned that the legal provisions do not sufficiently prevent arbitrary detention at the border.
 It regretted that, contrary to Article 74/6 of the Aliens Act on detention on the territory, Article 74/5 of the Aliens Act on detention at the border does not contain any guarantees such as the test of necessity, the obligation to consider the possibility of less coercive measures, the need for an individual assessment and an exhaustive list of reasons for detention.
 UNHCR therefore recommended the incorporation of the same guarantees in Article 74/6 and 74/5 of the Aliens Act.
 This recommendation has not been taken into account.

 Detention on the territory

-On the territory, an asylum seeker may be detained, where necessary, on the basis of an individualised assessment and where less coercive alternatives cannot effectively be applied:[4]
+On the basis of article 74/6(1) of the Aliens Act, an asylum seeker may be detained on the territory, where necessary, on the basis of an individualised assessment and where less coercive alternatives cannot effectively be applied:

-1. In order to determine or verify his or her identity or nationality;
+1. In order to determine or verify their identity or nationality;

 2. In order to determine the elements on which the asylum application is based, which could not be obtained without detention, in particular where there is a risk of absconding;

-3. When he or she is detained subject to a return procedure and it can be substantiated on the basis of objective criteria that he or she is making an asylum application for the sole purpose of delaying or frustrating the enforcement of return;
+3. When they are detained subject to a return procedure and it can be substantiated on the basis of objective criteria that they are making an asylum application for the sole purpose of delaying or frustrating the enforcement of return;

 4. When protection or national security or public order so requires.

-Asylum seekers can also be detained during the Dublin procedure if there are indications that another EU Member State might be responsible for handling their asylum claim, but before that State has accepted their responsibility.[5]
-Until the entry into force of the law in 2018, there was no objective criteria indicating a risk of absconding in case a Dublin transfer specified in Belgian law, as required by Article 2(n) of the Dublin III Regulation.
-As a result of the Al Chodor ruling of the CJEU,[6] the Immigration Office stopped issuing detention orders on the basis of a risk of absconding in the context of Dublin procedures in 2017, while detention remained possible if other grounds were met.[7]
+Article 51/5 Aliens Act allows for the detention of asylum seekers during the Dublin procedure if there are indications that another EU Member State might be responsible for handling their asylum claim, but before that State has accepted their responsibility.
+Until the entry into force of the law in 2018, there was no objective criteria indicating a risk of absconding in case of a Dublin transfer specified in Belgian law, as required by Article 2(n) of the Dublin III Regulation.
+As a result of the Al Chodor ruling of the CJEU,[4] the Immigration Office stopped issuing detention orders on the basis of a risk of absconding in the context of Dublin procedures in 2017, while detention remained possible if other grounds were met.[5]

 The objective criteria for determining a “risk of absconding” are set out in Article 1(2) of the Aliens Act, in line with the Al Chodor ruling of the CJEU.
 They include situations where the applicant: